Enbetsu, Hokkaido: Climate

 Teshio is noted for its harsh climate.
 It has numerous days of rain, few days of sunlight, and strong winds.
 Temperatures vary widely.
 The highest recorded temperature in Enbetsu was 34.2 °C in 1979, and the lowest was -26.8 °C in 2000.
 Winds off the Sea of Japan coast support wind farms in the town.

+Demographics

+Per Japanese census data, the population of Enbetsu is as shown below.
+The town is in a long period of sustained population loss.

 History

 The first recorded Japanese settler of Enbetsu was Gentarō Shirahata, who moved to Enbetsu in 1896.
 A group of settlers from Echizen, Fukui Prefecture called the Echizen Dantai came to Enbetsu in the following year.
 Groups from Aichi, Chiba, and Kumamoto followed, as well as individual settlers.
 Enbetsu, which had previously been part of Teshio, was established as a separate village in 1909.
 Rice production was tested as early as 1897, specifically with strains of rice from Fukui Prefecture.
 After testing numerous strains from other parts of Honshu, 1921 saw a successful rice crop in Enbetsu, and the start of an agricultural industry in the village.